How to start

 Top Previous Next

-You will get good C++ translations of your Delphi code only, if you make the correct settings in dialog for the translation options, which can be shown by the button OptionsProject .
+You will obtain good C++ translations of your Delphi code only if the correct settings are selected in the Translation Options dialog, which can be opened using the button OptionsProject .
 There are two main decisions to make.

 1. C++ Builder or other compiler

-If you make use of the original Delphi RTL/VCL, you should use also an "extended System.pas".
-This file corrects and completes the original "System.pas".
+If you use the original Delphi RTL/VCL sources, you should also use an extended System.pas.
+This file corrects and supplements the original System.pas.

-If you have selected the search paths to the Delphi RTL/VCL, your code still might not be translated correctly, if you haven't set the necessary definitions.
+Even if you have selected the correct search paths for the Delphi RTL/VCL, your code may still not be translated correctly unless the required conditional definitions are set properly.

 function AdjustLineBreaks(const S: string; Style: TTextLineBreakStyle =